ewallace/ewallace.github.io/README.md

   - [install jekyll first](https://jekyllrb.com/docs/installation/)
   - fix any errors or broken links and commit fixes.
 7. Push changes to your fork with `git push feature-name`.
-8. Make a [pull request](https://help.github.com/en/articles/about-pull-requests) into the *staging* branch.
-Someone, probably Edward, will review the pull request and incorporate it into the website.
+8. Make a [pull request](https://help.github.com/en/articles/about-pull-requests) into the `master` branch.
+Edward, will review the pull request and incorporate it into the website.

 Most of these steps can also be done via the website of your github fork, avoiding the command-line clone and push steps.
 I don't know how to preview the website edits this way, though.